noobbiee/Digital_forensics/linux_forensics/capture_live_linux_from_command_line.md

 We will try to capture all the activities that are taking place during the time of acquistion.
+We will save all the results on a file and transfer it to our main machine for analysis.

 # netstat